isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Both let the caller know that a function will not modify the argument, and both allow initialization by rvalues.

 What is "cheap to copy" depends on the machine architecture, but two or three words (doubles, pointers, references) are usually best passed by value.
-When copying is cheap, nothing beats the simplicity and safety of copying, and for small objects (up to two or three words) it is also faster than passing by reference because it does not require an extra reference to access from the function.
+When copying is cheap, nothing beats the simplicity and safety of copying, and for small objects (up to two or three words) it is also faster than passing by reference because it does not require an extra indirection to access from the function.

 ##### Example

-    void fct(const string& s);  // OK: pass by reference to const; always cheap
+    void f1(const string& s);  // OK: pass by reference to const; always cheap

-    void fct2(string s);        // bad: potentially expensive
+    void f2(string s);         // bad: potentially expensive

-    void fct(int x);          // OK: Unbeatable
+    void f3(int x);            // OK: Unbeatable

-    void fct2(const int& x);  // bad: overhead on access in fct2()
+    void f4(const int& x);     // bad: overhead on access in f4()

 For advanced uses (only), where you really need to optimize for rvalues passed to "input-only" parameters:

 * If the function is going to unconditionally move from the argument, take it by `&&`.
 See [F.18](#Rf-consume).
 * If the function is going to keep a copy of the argument, in addition to passing by `const&` (for lvalues), add an overload that passes the parameter by `&&` (for rvalues) and in the body `std::move`s it to its destination.
 Essentially this overloads a "consume"; see [F.18](#Rf-consume).
 * In special cases, such as multiple "input + copy" parameters, consider using perfect forwarding.
 See [F.19](#Rf-forward).

 ##### Example

     int multiply(int, int); // just input ints, pass by value

-    string& concatenate(string&, const string& suffix); // suffix is input-only but not as cheap as an int, pass by const&
+    // suffix is input-only but not as cheap as an int, pass by const& string& concatenate(string&, const string& suffix);

     void sink(unique_ptr<widget>);  // input only, and consumes the widget

 Avoid "esoteric techniques" such as:

 * Passing arguments as `T&&` "for efficiency".
   Most rumors about performance advantages from passing by `&&` are false or brittle (but see [F.25](#Rf-pass-ref-move).)
 * Returning `const T&` from assignments and similar operations (see [F.47](#Rf-assignment-op).)

 ##### Example